arcade-group/Handbook/engineering-principles.md

 Note that a doc doesn’t necessarily have to take the form of prose – in some cases, the right format for a doc could be a proposed API spec with bullet point lists of constraints, principles, or requirements.
 The goal of a doc is to reify your thinking and to share it with others.

 As a final thought, not everyone has to write docs here.
 Some people just want to execute, and there is plenty of room for that, too – but if you just want to execute, you’ll be executing on the plan, architecture, or implementation described in someone else’s doc.
 Our domain is too complex, and our ambitions are too large to build software willy-nilly.

+---

+### Google's Site Reliability Engineering Principles

+*We're deeply inspired by Stedi's approach to engineering, outlined in **[The unwritten laws of engineering at Stedi](https://www.stedi.com/blog/the-unwritten-laws-of-engineering-at-stedi)**.
+Here's an excerpt that aligns with our principles and approach at Arcade:*

+Add ideas here…

+---

+### Bloomberg's

+*We're deeply inspired by Stedi's approach to engineering, outlined in **[The unwritten laws of engineering at Stedi](https://www.stedi.com/blog/the-unwritten-laws-of-engineering-at-stedi)**.
+Here's an excerpt that aligns with our principles and approach at Arcade:*

+Add ideas here…